Noblesville, Indiana courtroom where D.C. Stephenson was tried and convicted of murder.

 Finally, wrapping up for the state, Ralph Kane concluded his emotional speech by asking "whether there's a man in this community who would sign a verdict to acquit this hideous monster who preys on the virtuous young daughters of our state!"

-On November 14, 1925, after four hours of deliberation, jurors filed into their courtroom to announce their verdicts: Stephenson was found guilty of second degree murder.
+On November 14, 1925, after five hours of deliberation, jurors filed into their courtroom to announce their verdicts: Stephenson was found guilty of second degree murder.
+The only discussion among jurors, it turned out, was whether to convict Stephenson of first or second degree murder.
+Four jurors had held out for sending Stephenson to the electric chair.
 Klinck and Gentry were acquitted.
 Stephenson, leaving the courtroom, told a reporter, "Hell, we've only begun to fight!"
 His attorney, Floyd Christian, added, "Of course we will appeal."
 One week later, having been sentenced to life, Stephenson heard the gates of Indiana State Prison in Michigan City, Indiana slam shut behind him.

 Epilogue